 Has your email inbox taken over control over your life?
 How many emails are sitting unanswered in your inbox?
 How many newsletters do you subscribe to?
 Do you check your email constantly throughout the day?
 You’re not alone.
 In fact, 79% of Americans check their email before they even get out of bed in the morning according to an IDC Research report.

 The Huffington Post calls email a gigantic game of Tetris that we can’t possibly win.
 The McKinsey Global Institute found that over 25% of your work day is wasted by simply checking and sending emails.
 But, what if you could conquer your email and control your email inbox?
-This week’s podcast has a some great tips and tricks on how to increase your productivity at work and home with your email.
+This week’s podcast has some great tips and tricks on how to increase your productivity at work and home with your email.
 Are you using your Gmail account to its full potential?
 You can take it back and control your email inbox.

 Control Your Email Inbox with the Time Management Ninja

-In this episode of the Money Q&A podcast, “Your Money: Your Choices”, I interview Craig Jarrow who is the publisher of the incredible productivity blog, the Time Management Ninja.
-He is also the author of several books “Crush Your Procrastination“, and “You Are Stronger Than You Think – The Best of Motivation from Time Management Ninja“.
+I interviewed Craig Jarrow who is the publisher of the incredible productivity blog, the Time Management Ninja.
+He is also the author of several books “Time Management Ninja: 21 Rules for More Time and Less Stress in Your Life“?, “Crush Your Procrastination“, and “You Are Stronger Than You Think – The Best of Motivation from Time Management Ninja“.

 Looking for some great quick tips to take back and control your email inbox?
 Here are a few quick tips that the Time Management Ninja recommends and that we talk about in the podcast.